What is an orthodontic therapist?

 Our orthodontic therapists have undergone special rigorous formal university-based training that allows them to fully understand the treatments that are being provided and how they work.
 They are able to perform routine orthodontic treatments.
 However, an orthodontic therapist cannot diagnose, treatment plan or carry out any procedures that are irreversible in nature.
 They also follow a detailed unambiguous prescription from the specialist orthodontist.

 Orthodontic therapy is a relatively new concept in British dentistry and only adopted by modern specialist orthodontic practices.
 We believe that having therapists as part of our team has helped us to be more forward thinking and innovative.
-It has enabled us to have a more focused approached with a whole team overseeing the treatment plan.
+It has enabled us to have a more focused approach with a whole team overseeing the treatment plan.
 This ensures great results and better attention to your care.

 Benefits of having an Orthodontic Therapist: